-CS 101 PRINCIPLES OF COMPUTER MANAGEMENT

-A study of the use of software, such as Microsoft Office Suite (Word, Excel, and PowerPoint).
+CS 101 PRINCIPLES OF COMPUTER MANAGEMENT Three credit hours A study of the use of software, such as Microsoft Office Suite (Word, Excel, and PowerPoint).
 Emphasis will not be on the mechanics of the software but the use of the software to present ideas, for persuasion, and for analysis.
 Class size is limited.